-The introduction of a new governance for food and nutritional security appears as a crucial stake to trigger a reflection, understand how the public and private actors of the local food system work together, discuss, take decisions and are organized to reach the fixed goals, how they oppose each other, what are the stakes and interests they defend and why.
+The introduction of a new governance for food and nutritional security appears to be a crucial step in development, and to understand how the public and private actors of the local food system work together, discuss, take decisions in accordance to the development goals, how they oppose each other, what are the stakes and interests they defend and why.

 The axis of intervention on local food governance is thus cross-cutting: it contributes to the four pillars of food security by creating favourable conditions for the implementation of structuring projects and corresponding investments.